Home

 Set forth below is a partial listing of the services, which my firm has rendered in the past to my credit union clients.
 Many of these services are provided on an on-going basis.
 Others are rendered only when required by the credit union.
 Virtually all of the services listed below are provided as part of the monthly retainer.
 The only items not included in the monthly retainer are litigation, real estate and mortgage closings and “extraordinary items” beyond the scope of the retainer such as construction of a new credit union office building, or a complicated bond claim.

-I have been providing legal services to my credit union clients for more than nineteen years.
+I have been providing legal services to my credit union clients for more than thirty years.
 In addition to the legal services, which I provide my clients, I also provide consulting services to assist the credit union in its operation.

 Assistance in the Operation of the Credit Union